Introducing digital sustainability into the workplace through process automation plays a key role in corporate social responsibility.

 Consequently, people and businesses need to take action.
 Advanced technologies create a space for people and businesses to introduce sustainable initiatives.

-To become more environmental friendly, organisations are transforming into a digital workplace.
+To become more environmental friendly, organisations are transforming into a digital workplace with the use of process automation.

 Technology and digital transformation significantly aid digital sustainability.
 Above all, companies can promote corporate social responsibility as they meet their goals in a more ethical manner.